oplS17projects/Simple-Task-Manager/README.md

 ### External Technologies

-This program will be able to connect with a server to sync across multiple systems or devices.
-It will use JSON to pass the data between the server and client.
+This program is able to connect with a server and sync tasks between the device and server.
+It uses JSON to pass the data between the server and client.

 <!--
 You are encouraged to develop a project that connects to external systems.
 For example, this includes systems that: